alexpinette/Bars.ai/README.md

 # Bars.ai

-Training a neural network to generate song-lyrics using a number of currated datasets containing lyrics from music artists.
+Training a neural network to generate song-lyrics using a number of curated datasets containing lyrics from music artists.

 by Alex Pinette, Milo Lani-Caputo, and Tamsin Rogers